Maemol/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The best performing model was found by autoML with an accuracy of **0.9167** versus **0.9104** for a hyperdrive run of a LogisticRegression model.

-The model from autoML is a votingEnsemble : prefittedsoftvotingclassifier.
+The model from autoML is a votingEnsemble: prefittedsoftvotingclassifier.

 ## Scikit-learn Pipeline

 ### Compute

-Compute Instances for the notebook : STANDARD_DS3_V2 (CPU Only) Compute cluster for the training : STANDARD_D2_V2 (CPU Only) [4 nodes] The compute cluster is created in the notebook.
+Compute Instances for the notebook: STANDARD_DS3_V2 (CPU Only) Compute cluster for the training: STANDARD_D2_V2 (CPU Only) [4 nodes] The compute cluster is created in the notebook.
 It’s a cluster of 4 nodes with a low priority setting and a min_nodes of 0.
 With this configuration, when there is no job, the cluster cost nothing and is only resizing on demand.

 ### Data Preparation